lvabarajithan/sandwich-club-starter-code/README.md

 help you to better understand how it is processed.

 ## What Will I Learn?
-Through this project, you will:
+Through this project, I will:
 - Learn how to submit projects for review
 - Practice JSON parsing to a model object
 - Design an activity layout